Skip to content

 $SCHRODINGER/utilities/postmortem <your schrodinger jobid>

 The file may be large, so instead of sending it as an email attachment, consider using a-flip and just sending a link instead.
-Also, see the previous recommendation to try with small systems, as this will also enable you to use the test HOST and avoid queueing.
+Also, see the previous recommendation to first start testing with small systems, as this will also enable you to use the test HOST and avoid queueing.

-Please have a look at our instructions on making support requests.
+Please have a look at our instructions on writing support requests.
 An efficient support request will help us to solve your issue faster.

 Recap of Maestro usage on Puhti

-• Always test your workflow with a small sample first
+1. Always test your workflow first with a small sample.

-• Don't specify too many subjobs - there are many researchers using the same license
+4. Don't specify too many subjobs – there are many researchers using the same license.

-• Never run anything in parallel on the login node (localhost should not be in your script)
+6. Never run anything in parallel on the login node.

-• Submit all jobs from your /scratch area
+7. Submit all jobs from your /scratch area.

-• If your local computer uses Windows, edit \ to / in your script
+8. If your local computer uses Windows, edit \ to / in your script.

-• Use the same version of Maestro locally and on Puhti
+9. Use the same version of Maestro locally and on Puhti.